dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 - [Azure Service Bus triggers](/azure/azure-functions/functions-bindings-service-bus?pivots=programming-language-csharp)
 - [Azure Event Hubs triggers](/azure/azure-functions/functions-bindings-event-hubs?pivots=programming-language-csharp)

 For the latest information on features support by the Azure Functions integration, see [the tracking issue](https://github.com/dotnet/aspire/issues/920).
+For more information, see the official [.NET Aspire Azure Functions integration (Preview)](../serverless/functions.md).

 #### Customization of Azure Container Apps